BxNxM/micrOS/README.md

 ----------------------------------------

 ## Installing micrOS with DevToolKit #ESP32
-**From macOS / Windows / Linux to any esp32 boards**
+**macOS / Windows / Linux to install any esp32 board**

 End-to-End solution for deployment, update, monitor and develop micrOS boards.

 I would suggest to use micrOS GUI as a primary interface for micrOS development kit, but you can use cli as well if you prefer.

-> Note: The main purpose of the USB deployment scripts to install micropython on the board and put all micrOS resources (precompiled) from `micrOs/toolkit/workspace/precompiled` to the board.
+> Note: The main purpose of the USB deployment scripts to install micropython on the board and put all micrOS resources from `micrOs/toolkit/workspace/precompiled` to the connected board.

 <br/>